awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

 **Note**
 The task execution role is supported by Amazon ECS container agent version 1\.16\.0 and later\.

 Amazon ECS provides the managed policy named `AmazonECSTaskExecutionRolePolicy` which contains the permissions the common use cases described above require\.
-It may be necessary to add inline policies to your task execution role for special use cases which are outlined below\.
+It might be necessary to add inline policies to your task execution role for special use cases which are outlined below\.

 ```
 {